timothyhull/breadpool-self-eval/docs/index.md

         - Conducting myself in keeping with the professional nature of an official.
         - Communicating effectively with players, coaches, other officials, staff, and spectators.
         - Understanding that even the nicest people sometimes become elevated during competition, and affording them the space to be elevated without judging them or taking things personally.
-        - Deescalating intense situations between players, coaches, officials, etc.
+        - De-escalating intense situations between players, coaches, officials, etc.
         - Not allowing player, coach, or crowd reactions to impact my judgment or responses.
         - Observing and remembering the details of high-speed gameplay actions.
         - Understanding the importance of allowing players to determine the outcome of contests.